 Everyone assumes that when you say spiral that it’s a bad thing.
 To spiral out of control.
 The spiral into a pit of despair.
 But throughout my years of learning how to live a healthier lifestyles, I’ve learned there can be a very positive spiral, too.

 I remember my most unhealthy years (hello college).

-That, my friends, is an unhealthy spiral… but isn’t that what college is supposed to be?
+That, my friends, is an unhealthy spiral… but college.
 Please tell me I wasn’t the only one…

 However, I’m a firm believer in the spiral UPWARDS.
 The snowball effect of how making one healthy decision can lead to another and another.
 I’ve really noticed myself in one of these cycles lately and I’m loving it.
 A big part of this has to do with exercise.
 It feels incredibly refreshing to be back in the gym- pushing myself.

 Yesterday afternoon I wanted to sit on the couch, watch the Bachelor on DVR and BUM.
 It was raining, after all.
 But with a little nudge from my twitter friends and a big kick in the butt from myself, I ventured to the gym, did day 1 of week 8 of Couch to 10k and knocked out 5 sweaty, tough miles.